 In Korea, people eat persimmons fresh, after being preserved for 3-5 days, or completely dried after removing the skin.
 Also, people use these fruits to make traditional teas and drinks!

 If you do visit Korea in the fall, you will often see persimmons hanging to dry outside of people’s traditional homes.

-Learn in about persimmons in-depth in our article: ‘A Guide to Persimmons in Korean Cuisine.’
+Learn in about persimmons in-depth in my article: ‘A Guide to Persimmons in Korean Cuisine.’